 USES: large, free flowering tree; cut stems; ornamental tree; coarse basketry and living structures (one of the best); biomass.

 NB: I saw a weeping form of Salix schwerinii ('Pendula') in Finland 2017, unfortunatly I could not bring cuttings back with me!

 A nursery row of S. schwerinii showing long straight rods.

 Silver pussies are produced in great abundance on the long brown downy stems. (internet photo)

-Schwerinii produces upright stems dotted with flowers early in the year.
+below: Schwerinii produces upright stems dotted with flowers early in the year.

 Schwerinii is one of the most vigorous Willows we grow.
 It never has a bad year for rod production!

 Produces masses of little flowers that are not too showy.
 Someone ought to hybridize this with a showier variety!